Jane Fonda Arrested While Protesting Climate Change in Washington, D.C.

 On Friday morning, the 81-year-old actress and activist was leading a demonstration on Capitol Hill, demanding urgent action in the climate change crisis.
 Amid the protest, Fonda was arrested, handcuffed and placed in a police van, video posted to social media shows.

-"Today, the United States Capitol Police arrested 16 individuals for unlawfully demonstrating on the East Front of the U.S. Capitol," Eva Malecki, a spokeswoman for the Capitol police said Friday, via The Hollywood Reporter.
-According to Malecki, the individuals were charged with crowding, obstructing or incommoding.
+The Capitol Police has confirmed to E!
+News, "Today, the United States Capitol Police arrested 16 individuals for unlawfully demonstrating on the East Front of the U.S. Capitol.
+All were charged with D.C.
+Code §22-1307, Crowding, Obstructing or Incommoding."

 It was just yesterday that Fonda took to her website to speak out about her "Fire Drill Fridays" protests, inspired by Greta Thunberg.